Kerosz/quote-generator/readme.md

 This project was build to learn the basic of Javascript/ Git and Github and the Command Line.

-Part of the [Codecademy](https://www.codecademy.com) new [Full-Stack Path](https://www.codecademy.com/paths/full-stack-engineer-career-path).
+The challange is part of the [Codecademy](https://www.codecademy.com) new [Full-Stack Path](https://www.codecademy.com/paths/full-stack-engineer-career-path).